Main Content

 Dependencies

-To enable this parameter, in the Fault Inspector window, set Trigger Type to Behavioral.
+To enable this parameter, click the Add fault hyperlink in the Winding fault parameter and set Trigger type to Behavioral.

 Number of voltage overshoots that the inductor can withstand before the fault transition begins.
 This block does not check the time spent in the overvoltage condition, only the number of transitions.